 Literary Arts Teacher

-Originally from Iowa, Jason moved to Rochester when he was 8 and considers it his hometown.
-At fifteen, he landed his first teaching gig at the Masque Theatre and School.
-By seventeen he was the Masque’s Lead Teacher.
+Originally from Iowa, Jason moved to Rochester when he was eight and considers it his hometown.
+At 15, he landed his first teaching gig at the Masque Theatre and School.
+By 17 he was the Masque’s Lead Teacher.
 While earning a BA from the U of M, he continued to lead acting workshops all over southern Minnesota.

 After he graduated, teaching was the obvious career choice.
 It was a natural fit.
-As a product of the 90s, however, Jason devoted his young adulthood to irony and rebelled against his nature.
-For a decade, he tried on jobs like clothes, donning the titles of barista, janitor, bartender, dog walker, restaurant manager, and test prep tutor.
+As a product of the nineties, however, Jason devoted his young adulthood to irony and rebelled against his nature.
+For a decade, he tried on jobs like clothes, donning the titles of a barista, janitor, bartender, dog walker, restaurant manager, activities coordinator, and test prep tutor.
 Although he did his best to ignore the calling, he eventually accepted that teaching was in his blood.
-And so, at thirty, equipped with a wealth of life experience, a BA in French, and an MFA in Creative Writing from Sarah Lawrence College, he began his professional teaching career.
+And so, at 30, equipped with a wealth of life experience, a BA in French, and an MFA in Creative Writing from Sarah Lawrence College, he began his professional teaching career.

-For eleven years, Jason was a writing professor at Pratt Institute in Brooklyn.
+For 11 years, Jason was a writing professor at Pratt Institute in Brooklyn.
 During his tenure, he led the Junior Fiction Studio and designed courses like Hyperrealism and Social Science Fiction.
-While he super dug his post at Pratt, an invisible disability and chronic pain necessitated his return home.
+While he super dug his post at Pratt, a disability and chronic pain necessitated he return home.

 Was he disappointed?
 Sure.
 Did he let it get him down?
-Yes, he did.
-But did he let it keep him down?
+Yes.
+Did he let it keep him down?
 Absolutely not.
 Though he came back to Rochester under distressing circumstances, Jason is grateful to be near his family and receiving top-notch medical care.
 On top of that, he is delighted to be teaching at RP.
-His goal is to help the students discover their voices and take ownership of their stories.
+Inspired by the students, his goal is to help them hone their voices and author their futures.